godswill-ikot/godswill-ikot.github.io/_pages/software.md

 [[OpenSCAP](https://www.open-scap.org/)]

-The OpenSCAP will be installed using the 'Build and install from SOURCE method' as the traditional way of installation lacks important dependencies, workbench profiles and compliance security guide and dev environment.
-Below are the following steps for the installation procedure.
+The OpenSCAP will be installed using the 'Build and install from SOURCE method' as the traditional way of installation lacks important dependencies, workbench profiles, compliance security guide and dev environment.
+Below is the following steps for the installation procedure.

-{% include gallery %}

 To install the latest release on CRAN: